Sign in As:

 Small font

-Too small text quickly loses readability, especially on smartphones.
-The user has to strain their eyes or scale the screen, which reduces the probability of interaction.
+Text that is too small quickly loses readability, especially on smartphones.
+The user has to strain their eyes or zoom the screen, which reduces the likelihood of interaction.

-Solution: use large headings and a minimum of small auxiliary text.
+Solution: use large headings and a minimum of small supporting text.

-A large number of icons, decorative lines, images, and different fonts creates visual noise.
-As a result, the user does not understand what to focus on.
+A large number of icons, decorative lines, images, and different fonts create visual noise.
+As a result, the user does not understand what to pay attention to.

-Solution: choose one main focus and remove everything that doesn't reinforce it.
+Solution: choose one main focus and remove everything that does not strengthen it.

 Lack of focus

-If a cover tries to tell everything at once, the user won't remember anything: there is no clear understanding of what the group is about and why it's useful.
+If the cover tries to tell about everything at once, the user will remember nothing: there is no clear understanding of what the group is about and how it is useful.

 Solution: formulate one key message and build the design around it.